 Under European Commission law you can only use an EU or UN certified car seat while in the region.
-There are no car seats that are certified world-wide, though this booster seat is pretty darn close and is certified for US, Canada and European markets.
+There are no car seats that are certified world-wide.

 Clear cut, right?
 Except that there are plenty of risks that come with renting a car seat.
-In Europe one big issue if you have a toddler is that rear-facing beyond 15-18 months isn’t common practice or required by EU car seat laws, even though it’s up to four times safer than forward-facing.
+In Europe one big issue if you have a toddler is that rear-facing beyond 15-18 months isn’t common practice or required by EU car seat laws, even though it’s much safer than forward-facing.
 If you rent a car seat for a 2 year old, you might be given one that only faces forward.

 If you rent a car seat for a 3 year old, you could be given a booster seat!
 There’s no way our kids were physically developed or mature enough at 3 years old to sit in a booster seat.
 They’d need to stay fully upright even through jetlag-induced naps and resist the temptation to reach for a fallen toy.
 Even if you’re willing to look past their underdeveloped spines and hip bones, there aren’t many 3 year olds with that level of self-control.